-The original, physical machine equipped with the hypervisor is called the host, while the many VMs that use its resources are called guests.
-These guests treat computing resources—like CPU, memory, and storage—as a hangar of resources that can easily be relocated.
+The physical hardware, equipped with a hypervisor, is called the host, while the many VMs that use its resources are guests.
+These guests treat computing resources—like CPU, memory, and storage—as a pool of resources that can easily be relocated.
 Operators can control virtual instances of CPU, memory, storage, and other resources, so guests receive the resources they need when they need them.

 What can you do with virtualization?